Bullying in the Workplace and Stress Related Injuries.

 - repeated requests with impossible work deadline or tasks.

 The purpose of the grievance procedure is for the employee to address the difficulties they are having with another employee to the employer.
-The employer is obliged to carry out an investigation to try and resolve the issues between the parties.
+The employer is obliged to carry out an investigation to try and resolve the issue.
 If the grievance is with the employer, there is usually provision for the complaint to be made to another member of staff.

 How to make a complaint about bullying at work?